-At Double Bay Doctors we have a team of GPs with specialised training in the diagnosis, analysis and removal of skin concerns.
-Early detection is extremely important when it comes to skin cancer, and regular self-examination is highly recommended.
+At Double Bay Doctors we have a team of GPs with specialised training in the diagnosis, analysis and removal of skin lesions.
+Early detection is extremely important and regular self-examination is highly recommended.

 A 'skin check' is a comprehensive assessment and examination of an asymptomatic person (a person who does not have any symptoms) for any evidence of skin cancer.